 We believe alternative and renewable energy sources will play a role in meeting future energy demand.
 How large a role depends on many factors, including advances in technology, public acceptance and economic viability.

 Chevron takes a pragmatic approach to renewable energy, pursuing and focusing on technologies that leverage our strengths.
 These include geothermal energy, advanced biofuels, wind power, solar energy and energy efficiency technologies.
 We conduct internal research and collaborate with governments, businesses and academia in researching and developing alternative and renewable energy sources.
 Through these partnerships, we share information and help to advance technology that can lead to more renewable energy for future generations.

-Chevron is one of the world's leading producers of geothermal energy, which is created by the heat of the earth and has almost no greenhouse gases.
-We supply 890 megawatts of installed electricity-generating capacity in Indonesia and the Philippines.
-Our facilities provide enough energy to meet the needs of millions of people in these countries.
+Chevron is one of the world's leading producers of geothermal energy, which is created by the heat of the earth and has almost no greenhouse gas emissions.
+In Indonesia and the Philippines, we supply enough geothermal energy to meet the needs of millions of people in these countries.
 The technologies and processes used in geothermal production have much in common with those for oil and gas.
 Chevron uses its experience in reservoir characterization and safe, efficient drilling to produce this renewable resource.